Oil and Water (film)

 Oil and Water is a 1913 film directed by D. W. Griffith and starring Blanche Sweet.
 The supporting cast includes Henry B. Walthall, Lionel Barrymore, and Harry Carey.

+The film was exhibited at the Museum of Modern Art in New York City in July 2007 as part of a Biograph studio retrospective.

+Plot

 A stage dancer (Sweet) and a serious-type homebody (Walthall) discover, after marriage, that their individual styles don't mesh.
 The movie includes elaborate dance sequences.

-The film was exhibited at the Museum of Modern Art in New York City in July 2007 as part of a Biograph studio retrospective.